South Korea: Sports

 The martial art taekwondo originated in Korea.
 In the 1950s and 1960s, modern rules were standardized, with taekwondo becoming an official Olympic sport in 2000.
 Other Korean martial arts include Taekkyon, hapkido, Tang Soo Do, Kuk Sool Won, kumdo and subak.

 Football has traditionally been regarded as the most popular sport in Korea, with baseball as the second.
 Recent polling indicates that a majority, 41% of South Korean sports fans continue to self-identify as football fans, with baseball ranked 2nd at 25% of respondents.
 However, the polling did not indicate the extent to which respondents follow both sports.

 The national football team became the first team in the Asian Football Confederation to reach the FIFA World Cup semi-finals in the 2002 FIFA World Cup, jointly hosted by South Korea and Japan.
 The Korea Republic national team (as it is known) has qualified for every World Cup since Mexico 1986, and has broken out of the group stage in 2002, in 2010, when it was defeated by eventual semi-finalist Uruguay in the Round of 16, and in 2022.
 At the 2012 Summer Olympics, South Korea won the bronze medal for football.

 Sajik Baseball Stadium in Busan.
 Baseball is one of the most popular sports in South Korea.

 Baseball was first introduced to Korea in 1905.
 Recent years have been characterized by increasing attendance and ticket prices for professional baseball games.
 The Korea Professional Baseball league, a 10-team circuit, was established in 1982.
 The South Korea national team finished third in the 2006 World Baseball Classic and second in the 2009 tournament.
 The team's 2009 final game against Japan was widely watched in Korea, with a large screen at Gwanghwamun crossing in Seoul broadcasting the game live.
 In the 2008 Summer Olympics, South Korea won the gold medal in baseball.
-Also in 1982, at the Baseball Worldcup, Korea won the gold medal.
+Also in 1982, at the Baseball World Cup, Korea won the gold medal.
 At the 2010 Asian Games, the Korean National Baseball team won the gold medal.
 Several Korean players have gone on to play in Major League Baseball.

 Basketball is a popular sport in the country as well.
 South Korea has traditionally had one of the top basketball teams in Asia and one of the continent's strongest basketball divisions.
 Seoul hosted the 1967 and 1995 Asian Basketball Championship.
 The Korea national basketball team has won a record number of 23 medals at the event to date.